jackbrewer/fodslings.co.uk/services.markdown

   <p>You can then browse and reserve a carrier from my <a href="/carriers">selection of available carriers</a>.
 If you’re not sure what sort of carrier would fit your needs please drop me an email or facebook PM to talk it through.</p>

-  <p>You can collect and return your carrier via the dropbox outside my house in Pillowell, or from a pre-booked sling library session.</p>
+  <p>You can collect and return your carrier from a pre-booked <a href="/blog/">sling library session</a> or via the dropbox outside my house in Pillowell.</p>

   <p>All doorstep hires include a free 15 minute video fit check.</p>

+  <h2 id="sling-library-sessions">Sling Library Sessions</h2>

+  <p><a href="/blog/">Sling library sessions</a> run on the first Thursday of the month at Lydney Community centre.
+They are generally run as two back to back ‘baby group’ style sessions, with one session for newborns and one for older babies.
+However, this is subject to changing government guidance and coronavirus infection levels, and they may sometimes be run as back to back 10 minute fitting slots for single households.</p>

+  <p>There is a £5 session fee per family, which applies if you want help with your own carrier, to hire a FREE newborn carrier or to try carriers without hiring.
+If you are paying to hire a carrier then the session fee is included in the hire cost.
+Pre-booking is essential - <a href="https://forms.gle/hUBVo2JMPK7BAYqM7">please fill out this form to reserve your space</a>!

+  <p>There is no need to book if you are returning a hire carrier but not stopping for the session.</p>

-  <h2>Fit Checks</h2>
+  <h2 id="video-fit-checks">Video Fit Checks</h2>

-  <p>Fit checks are available online or at pre-booked sling library sessions.
+  <p>Online video fit checks are available FREE OF CHARGE for all doorstep hires, and cost £5 for your own carrier.
 These last approximately 15 minutes and are suitable for one or two carriers, with your baby in a parent-facing front carry.
 If you want help fitting multiple carriers or to try different carrying positions I recommend booking a private consultation.</p>

-  <p>Fit checks are FREE with doorstep hires, or £3 for your own carrier.
-Please <a href="/contact">get in touch</a> to arrange yours!</p>

-  <h2>Consultations</h2>
+  <h2 id="consultations">Consultations</h2>

   <p>I am now offering Covid-secure, socially distanced consultations from the comfort of a cosy cabin in my garden in Pillowell, allowing you and your little one(s) the time and space to explore various carrying options.</p>